sby505/Game/README.md

 Updated Version -----------------------------------------------------------------------------------------------------

 In the updated version, the user has the ability to play against Angela Merkel (computer) and request (type "hint") and receive hints.
-The user can only request ONE hint per game.
+The user can only request ONE hint per game and hints must be requested on the first and second attempts only.

 TO RUN IN TERMINAL: